📗Foreword

 This document is presented in a hierarchical “wiki” format.
 Several usage tips:

-• The editors recommend that you consult the table of contents to better navigate within the document.
+The authors recommend that you consult the table of contents in order to better find your way within the document.

-• The document includes numerous hyperlinks either to definitions available in the Glossary, or to other resources in the Bibliography, or to other sections cited in the document.
+The document includes numerous hyperlinks referring either to definitions available in the Glossaryor to other resources in the Bibliographyor to other sections cited in the document.

-• The document structure is numbered according to the 7 steps of Bilan Carbone®.
+The document’s hierarchy is numbered according to the 7 steps of the Bilan Carbone®.
 It contains introductory sections upstream and resource sections downstream.

 Structure of specific information

-Designates an informative point of the Bilan Carbone® method
+Designates an informational point of the Bilan Carbone® method

 🔎 Cites a reference or an external resource for possible complement to the Bilan Carbone® method.

-[WIP] Designates a forthcoming evolution of the Bilan Carbone® method.
-In most cases following the experimentation phase.
+⏳[WIP] Designates a forthcoming evolution of the Bilan Carbone® method.
+In most cases at the end of the experimentation phase.
 For information “WIP” means work in progress.

 Terms of use

-The Bilan Carbone® method guide is a work made available under the terms of the Creative Commons Attribution - ShareAlike 4.0 International Licencearrow-up-right
+The Bilan Carbone® method guide is a work made available under the terms of the Creative Commons Attribution - ShareAlike 4.0 International Licence

 You are permitted to:

-• ShareAlike — In the event that you remix, transform, or build upon the material constituting the original Work, you must distribute the modified Work under the same terms, that is with the same licencearrow-up-right with which the original Work was distributed (Creative Commons Licence CC - BY - SA).
+ShareAlike — In the case that you remix, transform, or build upon the material forming the original Work, you must distribute the modified Work under the same conditions, that is with the same licence with which the original Work was distributed (Creative Commons Licence CC - BY - SA).

-• No additional restrictions — You are not authorised to apply legal terms or technical measuresarrow-up-right that would legally restrict others from using the Work under the conditions described by the licence.
+No additional restrictions — You are not permitted to apply legal terms or technical measures that legally restrict others from doing anything the licence permits.

 For more details, see the terms of use.